Clan Dewar: Wars of Scottish Independence

 A derivation of the name in Scottish Gaelic is Deoradh which means pilgrim.
 The most distinguished of five Highland families by the name Dewar were the Dewar Coigerachs who were custodians of the Staff of St Fillan.
 The staff was carried at the Battle of Bannockburn in support of Robert the Bruce in 1314.
 The priceless artefact of the early Celtic church is now held in the National Museum of Scotland in Edinburgh.

 17th and 18th centuries

 A branch of the Clan Dewar, the Dewars of Cambuskenneth were established by at least the 17th century, although Dewars are recorded in nearby Stirling, which was a Royal Burgh, from as early as 1483.
 John Dewar, son of Patrick Dewar of Cambuskenneth was fined £50 in 1710 for causing blood and riot.

-The chiefly line of the Clan Dewar, the Dewars of that Ilk, became successful merchants and in 1719 purchased the barony and estate of Vorgie near Gorebridge.
+The chiefly line of the Clan Dewar, the Dewars of that Ilk, became successful merchants and in 1719 purchased the barony and estate of Vogrie near Gorebridge.
 The representation of this family had passed to James Dewar who was a nephew of William Dewar of that Ilk.